14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Essteele-Per-Vita-30cm-4-7L-Covered-Multicooker-Wi-4.jpg?v=1731903153
   Price: $489.99 NZD
 - [Essteele Per Vita - 14/16/18cm 3 Piece Covered Saucepan Set](https://everydayhome.co.nz/products/essteele-per-vita-3pc-saucepan-set): Essteele Per Vita is a pleasure to cook with thanks to the solid copper spread across the induction suitable base, resulting in optimum heat control and perfect cooking conditions favoured by the most discerning cooks.
 This covered 3 piece saucepan set is perfect for boiling eggs, making sauces and so much more.
 Set Includes: 14CM/1.2L Covered Saucepan 16CM/1.9L Covered Saucepan 18CM/2.8L Covered Saucepan
-  Updated: 2025-09-23T12:36:33Z
+  Updated: 2025-09-25T03:52:11Z
   Vendor: Essteele
   Product Type: Kitchenware
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Essteele-Per-Vita-14-16-18cm-3-Piece-Covered-Sauce-3.jpg?v=1731902975
   Price: $649.99 NZD
-- [Estique Multi Organiser - White](https://everydayhome.co.nz/products/estique-multi-organiser-white): Estique Multi Organizer by Umbra features 14 hooks, providing easy access to your belongings.
+- [Umbra Estique Multi Organiser - White](https://everydayhome.co.nz/products/estique-multi-organiser-white): Estique Multi Organizer by Umbra features 14 hooks, providing easy access to your belongings.
 Estique can be either wall-mounted, or hung over a door using over-the-door hooks that are included.
 In addition to adding a warm touch to Estique’s design, these pegs prevent delicate items from pulling or snagging.
-  Updated: 2025-09-23T12:36:37Z
+  Updated: 2025-09-25T00:51:39Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Estique-Multi-Organiser-White-UMBRA-0.jpg?v=1731902280
   Price: $59.99 NZD
-- [Estique Organiser - Black/Walnut](https://everydayhome.co.nz/products/estique-org-blk-wal): Estique features a perforated metal basket to store your mail, wallet, cellphone and other small accessories, along with 5 hooks with wooden knobs which are perfect for hanging your keys, lanyards, dog leashes, as well as scarfs, hats and outerwear.
+- [Umbra Estique Organiser - Black/Walnut](https://everydayhome.co.nz/products/estique-org-blk-wal): Estique features a perforated metal basket to store your mail, wallet, cellphone and other small accessories, along with 5 hooks with wooden knobs which are perfect for hanging your keys, lanyards, dog leashes, as well as scarfs, hats and outerwear.
 Keeping all your belongings in this multipurpose wall-mounted organizer allows you to declutter your entryway while eliminating the hassle of tirelessly searching your home for that one missing item.
-  Updated: 2025-09-23T12:36:38Z
+  Updated: 2025-09-25T00:51:39Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Estique-Organiser-Black-Walnut-UMBRA-9.jpg?v=1731902602
   Price: $44.99 NZD
-- [Estique Organiser - White](https://everydayhome.co.nz/products/estique-organiser-white): Estique features a perforated metal basket to store your mail, wallet, cellphone and other small accessories, along with 5 hooks with wooden knobs which are perfect for hanging your keys, lanyards, dog leashes, as well as scarfs, hats and outerwear.
+- [Umbra Estique Organiser - White](https://everydayhome.co.nz/products/estique-organiser-white): Estique features a perforated metal basket to store your mail, wallet, cellphone and other small accessories, along with 5 hooks with wooden knobs which are perfect for hanging your keys, lanyards, dog leashes, as well as scarfs, hats and outerwear.
 Keeping all your belongings in this multipurpose wall-mounted organizer allows you to declutter your entryway while eliminating the hassle of tirelessly searching your home for that one missing item.
-  Updated: 2025-09-23T12:36:38Z
+  Updated: 2025-09-25T00:51:40Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Estique-Organiser-White-UMBRA-1.jpg?v=1731902268
   Price: $44.99 NZD
-- [Exhibit Photo Display (Set of 3) - Black](https://everydayhome.co.nz/products/exhibit-3-photo-display-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold three gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
+- [Umbra Exhibit Wall Picture Frame - Set of 3 Black](https://everydayhome.co.nz/products/exhibit-3-photo-display-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold three gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
 The brackets with the frames are suspended from the ledge, which allows them to be moved around to create various layouts.
 Its flexible horizontal hanging properties make Exhibit a great addition to your stairway due to its ability to be hung angled.
 Use Exhibit to set a décor accent in your living room, bedroom, entryway, office or studio and give it a modern update while curating your favorite photos and artwork.
-  Updated: 2025-09-23T12:36:38Z
+  Updated: 2025-09-25T00:52:02Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Exhibit-Photo-Display-Set-of-3-Black-UMBRA-0.png?v=1731902610
   Price: $99.99 NZD
-- [Exhibit Photo Display (Set 5) - Black](https://everydayhome.co.nz/products/exhibit-photo-display-set-5-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold five gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
+- [Umbra Exhibit Wall Picture Frame - Set of 5 Black](https://everydayhome.co.nz/products/exhibit-photo-display-set-5-black): Exhibit Photo Display features a wall-mounted brushed metal ledge with clips and brackets to hold five gallery-style picture frames of various size, all while reducing the amount of damage typically left on walls.
 The brackets with the frames are suspended from the ledge, which allows them to be moved around to create various layouts.
 Its flexible horizontal hanging properties make Exhibit a great addition to your stairway due to its ability to be hung angled.
 Use Exhibit to set a décor accent in your living room, bedroom, entryway, office or studio and give it a modern update while curating your favorite photos and artwork.
-  Updated: 2025-09-23T12:36:39Z
+  Updated: 2025-09-25T00:51:54Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Exhibit-Photo-Display-Set-5-Black-UMBRA-4.png?v=1731901805
   Price: $139.99 NZD
-- [Flex Drain Stop & Hair Catcher - Grey](https://everydayhome.co.nz/products/flex-drain-stop-hair-catcher-grey): Say goodbye to clogged shower drains and tub stoppers that don't work with Flex drain stop and hair catcher you prevent hair from clogging your drain with this drain stop and hair catcher in one.
+- [Umbra Flex Drain Stop & Hair Catcher - Grey](https://everydayhome.co.nz/products/flex-drain-stop-hair-catcher-grey): Say goodbye to clogged shower drains and tub stoppers that don't work with Flex drain stop and hair catcher you prevent hair from clogging your drain with this drain stop and hair catcher in one.
 Once inserted in your bathtub drain, simply push down on the center to convert it to either a hair catcher or tub stopper.
-  Updated: 2025-09-23T12:36:39Z
+  Updated: 2025-09-25T00:51:33Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available